ALL YOU WANTED TO KNOW AND MORE

 MAINTENANCE?

-With its rear-wheel drive, the TravelScoot should be able to handle short dry grass, hard-packed gravel, bumpy roads, and inclines of 15%.
+With its rear-wheel drive, the TravelScoot should be able to handle short dry grass, hard-packed gravel, bumpy roads, and inclines of 15% or less.
 For bumpy or uneven terrain, we recommend purchasing the suspension seat post for increased comfort.
 Due to its wider and more robust wheels, the Escape will be able to tackle outdoor situations easier than the Cruiser.

 NO KEY?